proestever/STEAKER_v3/README.md

 - Allowance: Users can check the allowance granted to an address using the `allowance` function.
 - Staking Details: Users can retrieve information about their stakes using the `getStakes` and `getTotalStakes` functions.

-## Usage

-To use the StakingContract, follow these steps:

-1. Deploy the contract on a compatible Ethereum network (version ^0.8.0).
-2. Initialize the contract with the desired token name, symbol, and decimals.
-3. Mint and distribute the total token supply to the desired addresses.
-4. Users can then interact with the contract to stake, unstake, transfer, and check balances.

 ## Events

 The contract emits the following events: